Perpetual-eMotion/DynaimicApps/README.md

 - Add the OpenAI bridge to your project (you can find the installation instructions here: https://github.com/RageAgainstThePixel/com.openai.unity)
 - Add to your project the same dependencies as specified above, with the exact same procedure, with the exception of TextMeshPro and Oculus Integration (you don't need them)
 - Use the GenerativeLogicManager class to query the AI and have a script generated at runtime depending on your prompt
 - If you need them, take with you also some scripts from the _CubicMusic folder that you may use in your project (e.g. to add sound-reactiveness).
 My suggestion is to take the CubicMusicManager and modify it according to your needs.
-Don't forget to add to it the Assembly references that are needed by the generated scripts, otherwise the generated scripts won't have the dependencies to run.
+Don't forget in your scene to add to the logic generation class (the CubicMusicManager in the sample) the Assembly references that are needed by the generated scripts, otherwise the generated scripts won't have the dependencies to run.
 See the documentation of the Roslyn C# Compiler for more info, or take inspiration from the code of the sample scenes for that
 - For now, because of a bug in Unity 2021, you may need to set your IL2CPP runtime to Debug in the Project Settings, or the build process of the project may take all your RAM and then fail

 In general, if something is not working in your project, check how things have been done in the CubicMusic one (either in the Project Settings or in the sample scenes).

+It may be also interesting for you to read the Roslyn C# package documentation (which is inside the package itself) and the integration guide between dotnow and Roslyn C# Compiler, which is available at this [link](https://github.com/scottyboy805/dotnow-interpreter/wiki/Roslyn-C%23-Integration).

 # Build platforms & settings
 The project can be made to work both on flatscreen PC and on VR/MR headsets.
 Let me tell you how to choose the settings that you prefer.
 Be careful that the default settings are meant to build for the Mixed Reality mode on Meta Quest Pro, which may not be what you want (but it's the coolest of the options!).